NewYorkCoinNYC/ledger-app-nyc/README.md

 # ledger-app-nyc
-Newyorkcoin wallet application for Ledger Nano S and Nano X Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch `blue-final-release`.
+Newyorkcoin wallet application for Ledger Nano S and Nano X

 This follows the beta specification at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.